NETWAYS/foreman-training/plugins/10_remote_execution.md

 execute one-time or irregular commands and also to orchestrate operations like updates on your servers.
 It also allows to schedule jobs or reoccurring execution.

+With the OpenSCAP plugin installed in addition a option to run scans on demand is added.

 More details on: http://theforeman.org/plugins/foreman_remote_execution/

 ~~~ENDSECTION~~~